pythonicmux/multiorderAlgorithm/README.md

 ### `MultiOrderNode` class

-A user creates a graph and specifies a robot's starting location and weight capacity (to fit orders in), and then the user can create a `MultiorderNode` to run the algorithm on the graph.
+A user creates a graph and specifies a robot's starting location and weight capacity (to fit orders in), and then the user can create a `MultiorderNode` to run the algorithm on the graph for any series of valid orders.

 ### `MultiorderNode::calculateMultiorder`